Synteraction-Lab/ProgressiveSentences/README.md

 - Generate L1 sentences from groups
     - Update the `generate_mix_sentences.py` with correct groups, and the nouns/verbs/adjectives based on groups
     - Generate the sentences using `python generate_mix_sentences.py`
-    - To verify the generated sentences have mix of groups,
+    - To verifythat  the generated sentences have a mix of groups,
         - Copy the sentences to `text/L1-sentences.csv`
         - Generate L2 sentences using `python generate_sentences.py`
         - Copy the generate L2 sentences to `text/L2-sentences.csv`
         - Run `python analyze_sentences.py` to get the results

-- Verify all multimedia files (images, audios) are available
+- Verify all multimedia files (images, audio) are available
-    - Run the analysis via `python analyze_multimedia_files.py` which verifies all the mentioned multimedia files in `backend/data/Sentence_elements.csv` are available
+    - Run the analysis via `python analyze_multimedia_files.py` ,which verifies all the mentioned multimedia files in `backend/data/Sentence_elements.csv` are available

 ## References